pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/deploy-s3gateway-sidecar.md

 Pipelines exposed through a sidecar S3 gateway have the following limitations:

-* Because of PFS limitations, you cannot write to the input repos exposed through the S3 gateway instance.
-Similarly, you cannot read files from the output bucket that you enabled by using the `s3_out` parameter in the pipeline spec.
-This limitation guarantees that pipeline provenance is preserved.
+* As with a standard Pachyderm pipeline, in which the input repo is read-only and output is write-only, the same applies to using the S3 gateway within pipelines.
+The input bucket(s) are read-only and the output bucket that you define using the `s3_out` parameter is write-only.
+This limitation guarantees that pipeline provenance is preserved just as it is with normal Pachyderm pipelines.

 * The `glob` field in the pipeline spec should not be specified.
 The glob pattern is automatically set to `\` and all files are processed as a single datum.
-In this configuration, already processed datums are not skipped which could be a performance consideration for some deployments.
+In this configuration, already processed datums are not skipped which could be an important performance consideration for some processing steps.

-* Join and union inputs are not supported, but you can create union or specify an individual input.
+* Join and union inputs are not supported, but you can create a cross or a single input.

-While you cannot create a join, you can create a union of an S3-enabled input with a non-S3 input.
-For a non-S3 input you can still specify a glob pattern.
+* You can create a cross of an S3-enabled input with a non-S3 input.
+For a non-S3 input in such a cross you can still specify a glob pattern.

 ## Expose a Pipeline through an S3 Gateway in a Sidecar